 For this, you’re going to need a promotional / educational article that is directly related to your service.

-The goal of the article is to educate people, position your company as the authority on the subject and to bring people closer to the desired outcome — the sale.
+The goal of the article is to educate people, position your company as the authority on the subject, and bring people closer to the desired outcome — the sale.

 It serves as the first “bridge” between the sale.
 We’re also going to use an article as a tool for improving your targeting (more on that in the ads section).